HarshitDaftary/AnuKit/tools/codemods/README.md

 # Codemods

-This directory contains codemods for the AnuKit/OptimUI project.
+This directory contains codemods for the AnuKit project.

 ## cn-object-to-conditions.js